databrary/design/ridir-16/narrative.md

 Beyond the project team’s desire to serve an important segment of the research community, we believe that import/export functionality for Mangold Interact is important for another reason.
 One of the largest (*N* = 344 participants, 1,344 sessions) and most diverse video datasets currently stored and shared on Databrary comes from an NSF-funded longitudinal study led by Dr. Catherine Tamis-LeMonda (52), a member of the Databrary advisory board.
-Tamis-LeMonda has Mangold Interact coding files linked to the videos which can be shared with Databrary.
+Tamis-LeMonda has Mangold Interact coding files which can be shared with Databrary.
-Successful implementation of Mangold Interact import functionality should make it possible to store and share these coded spreadsheets with Databrary alongside the already-shared videos, thus augmenting the current value of the data.
+Successful implementation of Mangold Interact import functionality, along with additional manual work to re-link these files to the existing videos, should make it possible to store and share these coded spreadsheets with Databrary alongside the already-shared videos, thus augmenting the current value of the data.

 ##### Project 1.6: Import Noldus Observer XT files